Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Frequently Asked Questions (FAQs)

-Automated dispatch software is a logistics management tool that uses AI and real-time data to assign drivers, optimize routes, and handle exceptions — replacing manual coordination with intelligent decision-making.
-At enterprise scale — hundreds of vehicles, thousands of daily stops, multiple carriers and depots — automated dispatch software models the full operational constraint set simultaneously and re-optimizes decisions during live execution, not just at the start of the day.
+If you’re leading logistics at scale, automated dispatch software gives you real-time, AI-driven assignment and route optimization — so you never miss a delivery window.
+It uses algorithms, GPS, traffic data, and operational constraints to automatically assign drivers, optimize routes, and handle exceptions without manual coordination.
+At enterprise scale — hundreds of vehicles, thousands of daily stops, multiple carriers — it models the full constraint set simultaneously and re-optimizes during live execution, not just at the start of the day.

-The software reduces costs by minimizing empty miles and fuel consumption through continuous route recalculation and optimizing driver-vehicle pairings.
-Enterprises applying systematic dispatch automation have reduced logistics costs by up to 20% by eliminating the inefficiencies that accumulate when manual planning fails to model the full constraint set — empty capacity, suboptimal driver-vehicle pairings, and route sequences that break down at the first exception.
+The software minimizes empty miles and fuel consumption through continuous route recalculation and optimized driver-vehicle pairings.
+Enterprises applying systematic dispatch automation have reduced logistics costs by up to 20% by eliminating inefficiencies that accumulate when manual planning fails to model the full constraint set — empty capacity, suboptimal pairings, and route sequences that break down at the first exception.
+For a global FMCG distributor, this translates to double-digit savings across multi-region distribution networks.

-Core features include constraint-based route and load optimization modeling 250+ real-world variables simultaneously, intelligent order allocation, dynamic route optimization, real-time visibility dashboards, automated exception management, carrier rate management and multi-carrier tendering, customer communication tools, human-in-the-loop governance — dispatcher override, audit trails, and configurable decision rules without re-engineering workflows — and integrations with ERP, TMS, and WMS systems.
+Core features include: constraint-based route and load optimization modeling 250+ real-world variables simultaneously, intelligent order allocation, dynamic route optimization, real-time visibility dashboards, automated exception management, carrier rate management and multi-carrier tendering, customer communication tools, human-in-the-loop governance (dispatcher override, audit trails, configurable decision rules), and integrations with ERP, TMS, and WMS systems.
 Locus covers all of these in a single operational system, eliminating the integration gaps between planning, dispatch, and post-delivery settlement.

-Customers receive ETAs generated from real-time driver location data, historical delivery telemetry, and live traffic feeds — giving them a reliable delivery window, not an estimate — alongside proactive delivery notifications and flexible rescheduling options.
-Enterprises using systematic dispatch automation achieve 99.5% on-time SLA delivery performance, which directly reduces customer service contacts and redelivery costs driven by missed windows.
+You give customers ETAs generated from real-time driver location data, historical delivery telemetry, and live traffic feeds — a reliable delivery window, not a rough estimate.
+Proactive notifications and flexible rescheduling options reduce uncertainty.
+Enterprises using Locus achieve 99.5% on-time SLA delivery performance, which directly reduces customer service contacts and redelivery costs driven by missed windows.

-Yes — Locus handles enterprise scale without proportional headcount growth.
-Customers have cut route planning cycle time by 66% and improved fleet utilization by 90%, absorbing volume increases without adding planners or dispatchers as operations expand across regions and carrier networks.
+Yes.
+Locus handles enterprise scale without proportional headcount growth.
+Customers have cut route planning cycle time by 66% and improved fleet utilization by 90%, absorbing volume increases without adding planners or dispatchers.
+For e-commerce brands experiencing seasonal spikes or 3PLs onboarding new clients, this scalability is built into the platform architecture.

-Retail, FMCG, e-commerce, 3PL, and courier/express/parcel (CEP) sectors benefit most, as these industries manage complex delivery networks and require consistent on-time performance across multiple locations.
+Retail, FMCG, e-commerce, 3PL, and courier/express/parcel (CEP) sectors benefit most — these industries manage complex delivery networks and require consistent on-time performance across multiple locations.
+Field service providers coordinating technician dispatches and trucking companies managing fleet operations also see significant gains.
 Locus serves 360+ enterprise customers across these sectors globally.

-Common challenges include integrating with existing infrastructure, maintaining high-quality data inputs, driving workforce adoption among dispatchers and drivers, managing complex exceptions, and scaling across different geographies.
-Locus addresses these directly — with 1,000+ pre-integrated carriers and native OMS/WMS/ERP connectors that reduce integration complexity, a configurable BPMN workflow engine that models existing processes without hard-coded customization, and a human-in-the-loop governance model that maintains dispatcher control over automated decisions, accelerating adoption.
+Common challenges include integrating with legacy ERP/TMS infrastructure, maintaining high-quality data inputs, driving workforce adoption among dispatchers and drivers, managing complex exceptions, and scaling across geographies with varying regulations.
+Locus addresses these directly — with 1,000+ pre-integrated carriers and native connectors that reduce integration complexity, a configurable BPMN workflow engine that models existing processes, and a human-in-the-loop governance model that accelerates adoption by maintaining dispatcher control.

 MEET THE AUTHOR